- My Account

 Boulder Files for Condemnation

-On July 17, Boulder filed its condemnation case with the Boulder District Court.
-The filing of the condemnation case at this time is contrary to state law because Boulder has not followed the PUC ruling (discussed above in “Boulder’s Plan to Include County Customers and Facilities”).
+On July 17, Boulder filed its condemnation case with the Boulder District Court, beginning the process that would allow them to take control of PSCo assets in that area.
 On August 12, Xcel Energy filed a motion to dismiss the condemnation case.

 Our products and services differ based on state.
 Please select your state (or the state you're interested in) from the list to the left.